Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 **Favorite Groups 1-4:** `9`,`0`, `-`, and `=`

 > _SkyUI_'s favorite groups do not work well in SSS.
 This is because _Item Durability_ changes the name of your equipment often which will break the group.
 I do not recommend using favorite groups for this reason, but their buttons have been reassigned here.

+### Gameplay Guide

+I've also written a [Gameplay Guide](Gameplay%20Guide.md) to highlight some of the major differences between vanilla Skyrim and SSS.
+It obviously does not cover every change, but my hope is that it covers enough for a seamless transition into the game.

 Have fun!